Week-Long Programs, 2023

-Welcome to our 13th year of summer camps!
-All of our programs are designed to keep our kids engaged, exploring, observing, thinking, creating, and having fun.
+Welcome to our 15th year of summer camps!
+Our programs are designed to keep kids engaged, exploring, observing, thinking, creating, and having fun.
 Take a look at these brief videos from previous Dangerous Book and Games, Games, Games camps.
-All programs meet at Arbaney Park in Basalt.
-For registration information, contact Matt Koenigsknecht and the Basalt Recreation Dept. at Matt.k@basalt.net.
-For questions about programming, contact garrypfaffmann@hotmail.com.
+Program descriptions and dates will be finalized on Feb.
+15. Registration will open at 7:00pm on Thursday, March 13.
+For registration information, contact Matt Koenigsknecht and the Basalt Recreation Dept. at [email protected].
+For questions about programming, contact [email protected].
+Staff: Lara Barnes -- 6th year at Garry's Camp,10+ years children's ski pro, naturalist, scientist, athletic, fun, and gives the most genuine hugs!
+Isaac Barnes -- 5th year at Garry's Camp, 10+ years children's ski pro, creative, fun, boundless energy, game-maker, hilarious, organized, scientist, workhorse, ... the beard!
+Garry Pfaffmann -- 20 years classroom teacher, 15 years camp director, 4 years ACES naturalist.
+Old in body, young at heart. |

 |